Automattic/jetpack/projects/js-packages/social-logos/README.md

 - Threads: https://en.wikipedia.org/wiki/File:Threads_(app)_logo.svg
 - X: https://about.twitter.com/en/who-we-are/brand-toolkit

-## Using the SocialLogo Component in your project:
+## Using the SocialLogo component in your project:

 Note that this component requires [react](https://www.npmjs.com/package/react) to be installed in your project.